16 ways a copywriter can provide content to support your business

 A lot of people think that copywriters write website sales copy and nothing else.
-In fact, most copywriters offer much more than this.
+In fact, many experienced copywriters can offer much more.

 A quick example of the diversity of my copywriting work